Andalusian language movement: History

 In the summer of 2018, Ksar Feui, a physicist with interests in linguistics, started developing an automatic algorithm for transcribing Spanish to EPA Andalusian.
 He has praised the EPA as a "historic milestone", and has declared on a 2021 interview by La Voz del Sur that when he found out about the EPA, he transcribed all his earlier literary works to this writing system and then asked a friend to download all words of the dictionary of the Royal Spanish Academy (RAE) to transcribe them to the EPA for developing this algorithm.
 Feui was joined by several other friends and collaborators, together with whom he started the project AndaluGeeks in 2019, and in February 2019, their algorithm for transcribing Spanish text to EPA Andalusian was published.
 Afterwards, AndaluGeeks started online courses for learning Andalusian and involved itself in the creation of an Andalusian keyboard for Android with autocorrection and predictive text, an Andalusian dictionary and Andalusian versions of Minecraft, Telegram and Wikipedia, with the latter transcribing all Spanish Wikipedia articles into Andalusian; all of these following the EPA.

-In 2021, senator and Adelante Andalucía ("Forward Andalusia") member Pilar González declared on the Senate of Spain that "Andalusian is our natural language.
+In 2021, senator and Adelante Andalucía ("Forward Andalusia") member Pilar González Modino declared in the Senate of Spain that "Andalusian is our natural language.
 And it is not inferior to any other language of the State.
 We speak it without complexes." and that "we have, in addition, Andalusian linguists with proposals for an orthography".
 She later published the same statements on her Twitter account in EPA Andalusian.